 ACA standards for health coverage

 If a large employer wants to avoid the “pay or play” penalty, it must offer employee health coverage that meets three ACA requirements: (1) minimum essential coverage, (2) minimum value, and (3) affordability.

 Minimum essential coverage.
 First, the ACA requires that the employer offer minimum essential coverage to at least 95 percent of its full-time employees and their dependents.
 Most insured or self-insured group health plans will constitute minimum essential coverage.
-The coverage must be offered to 95 percent (70 percent for 2015 only) of employees working, on average, at least 30 hours per week and their children up to age 26.
+The coverage must be offered to 95 percent of employees working, on average, at least 30 hours per week and their children up to age 26.
 Part-time employees working less than 30 hours per week are not required to be offered coverage.
 Interestingly, spouses are not considered dependents for this purpose; therefore, employers are not required to offer coverage to spouses in order to avoid the penalty.

 Employers in an aggregated group are considered separately for penalty purposes.
 However, the 30-employee exclusion is prorated among the companies in the group based on the respective numbers of full-time employees.
 Each company is responsible for maintaining a health plan that meets ACA standards or paying a penalty based on its workforce.
 One company’s failure to maintain an ACA-compliant health plan does not trigger penalties for the other companies in the group.